 - Original to the tobacco farm that existed on this land before The Forest at Duke was constructed, the fish-stocked pond is nestled between the cottages on Fountain View Lane and the two remaining tobacco barns from the old Pickett homestead.
 Sit beneath the shade of the curing barns and enjoy the soothing sound of a bubbling water feature.
 Stroll across the wooden bridge for a better view of a resident duck family gliding by and admire the wildflowers growing on the water’s edge.

-- The Forest wood shop is located in a separate small building on the back of the property, across from the entrance to the Health and Wellness Center.
+- The Forest wood shop is located in a separate small building on the back of the property, across from the entrance to the Health & Wellness Center.
 Available for residents to work on individual or group projects, the wood shop is also used by Forest maintenance team members for general woodworking projects.
 Primary power tools available in the shop include a 10” table saw, 14” ban saw, 8” joiner, 10” radial arm saw, 16” x 42” wood lathe, 12” laser miter saw, 17” drill press, and 15” planer.
 The wood shop further contains many other specialized power tools, sanders, handheld power tools, dust collectors, and miscellaneous items.